Brahmah/ZeverSolar-Home-Assistant/README.md

 Replace <zeversolar_ip_here> with your ZeverSolar IP Adress.

-It is recommendded that the ip is static.
+It is recommendded that the IP is static.